Why is STEM/STEAM getting all this attention? What benefits does it give your homeschooled child(ren)?

 Now that you are convinced that STEM or STEAM belongs in your homeschool, you may not be sure how to get started.
 Here are some ideas for gradually building STEM or STEAM into your homeschool:

 - Add Single Activities: Start by adding some STEM or STEAM activities within your subject areas.
 There are many online resources where you can find simple STEM or STEAM projects or challenge prompts that you can assign as independent or collaborative work for your children.
+Try these challenge cards to start:

 - Design Your Own Makerspace: Get some materials together and create your own makerspace for use regularly or when your children finish with other activities.
 Get your free Makerspace Start List to help you!